MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-hassuffix-operator.md

 ---
 title: The case-insensitive !hassuffix string operator - Azure Data Explorer
-description: Learn how to use the !hassuffix string operator to filter data that doesn't have a case-insensitive suffix. ms.reviewer: alexans ms.topic: reference ms.date: 01/04/2023
+description: Learn how to use the !hassuffix string operator to filter records for data that doesn't have a case-insensitive suffix. ms.reviewer: alexans ms.topic: reference ms.date: 01/09/2023
 ---
 # !hassuffix operator